other operational guidelines

 Your service is required to have a Business continuity plan that is current and understood by all staff members.

-When an event occurs that causes a delay or default in the delivery of services to clients you must first assess the impact on your people, facilities and systems.
+When an event occurs that causes a delay or default in the delivery of services to taiohi you must first assess the impact on your people, facilities and systems.

-As soon as practical you should then contact the RCM and YSSU.
+As soon as practical, you should then contact your RCM and YSSU.

-You will need to explain the situation and your capacity to deliver services and any expected timeframe to implement your business continuity plan.
+You will need to explain the situation, your capacity to deliver services, and the expected timeframe to implement your business continuity plan.
 This should include:

-• agreement on who is best placed to contact your clients and method of communication, i.e. website, text messages etc.
+• agreement on who is best placed to contact your taiohi and method of communication (email, text message, etc), and

-• agreement on how your clients are to be managed through the delay or emergency, i.e. you will continue to manage your clients or clients are sent to the local Work and Income service centre.
+• agreement on how your taiohi are to be managed through the delay or emergency (for example, will you will continue to manage your taiohi, or will you send taiohi to the local Work and Income service centre).

 The RCM will coordinate any Ministry support for you.
 If it is a major event, we can apply the Civil Defence response.